People

-We are continuing to work on approaches that interpret and use chemical shift data from Nuclear Magnetic Resonance (NMR), in order to improve our protein sequence-based predictions.
-The statistical analysis of NMR data forms the basis of most of our research: a good and extensive data set is the key to developing any new prediction or validation methodology.
-We focus on local residue interactions between amino acids close to each other in the sequence, which are key determinants of protein conformation (and, we think, dynamics).
-This behaviour is therefore already present in peptides (short proteins), where in collaboration with Prof. Alonso (VUB) we are starting to use state-of-the-art quantum chemical calculations to explore whether we can create a computational framework that can estimate the effect amino acid modifications (such as phosphorylation) will likely have on the conformation and dynamics of proteins.
+We are continuing to work on approaches that interpret and use data from Nuclear Magnetic Resonance (NMR), in order to improve our protein sequence-based predictions.
+The statistical analysis of NMR data, in particular chemical shift values, forms the basis of most of our research: a good and extensive data set is the key to developing any new prediction or validation methodology.
+We focus on local residue interactions between amino acids close to each other in the sequence, which are key determinants of protein conformation and dynamics.
+This behaviour is therefore already present in peptides (short proteins), where we are using extensive Molecular Dynamics (MD) simulations to explore whether we can create a computational framework that can estimate the effect amino acid modifications (such as phosphorylation) will likely have on the conformation and dynamics of proteins.

 G.0328.16N (Jan.
 1, 2016-Dec.
 31, 2019)